 To prepare adequately, you must make training a priority.
 We recommend beginning a moderate training program many months before departure, and then building up to a very strenuous level.
 High altitude climbing is very different from running or rock climbing, and you need to condition your body properly for it.

-A one-day beginners’ mountaineering course, at climber’s expense ($100-150), is also required before climbing (many climbers choose to take this course offered by Shasta Mountain Guides the Saturday before climb week).
+A one-day beginners’ mountaineering course is also required before climbing and is scheduled for the day after your arrival in Shasta.
 In this course, professional mountain guides will teach you use of your ice axe and crampons, step kicking, step cutting, pace setting, zigzagging up low-angled snow slopes, extensive self-arrest practice in all forms, and climb practice while roped together in small teams.

 Fundraising opportunities range from traditional letter- and email-writing campaigns to organized fundraising parties, lunches, dinners, LUNAFEST film festivals, drawings, hikes, spin classes and other athletic events, as well as community events such as garage sales and car washes.

 The deadline for reaching the fundraising minimum of $6,000 is June 30, 2017.
 By committing to the fundraising minimum and the deadline, you agree that if you do not raise the minimum by June 30, you authorize the Breast Cancer Fund to charge your credit card for the remaining balance.